 I completed the Animal Reiki Core Curriculum with Kathleen Prasad, author and founder of Animal Reiki Source and the Shelter Animal Reiki Association (SARA), then took Animal Reiki Master/Teacher Training with Kathleen at the Devoted Barn in Newport, Michigan in May 2017.
 I’ve also studied intuitive development, animal communication, and medical intuition in addition to earning a master’s degree in theology (Louisville Seminary, 1996).

 I offer in-person animal Reiki sessions in your home, barn, or clinic in the Fort Wayne, Indiana area.
 When I arrive, we’ll talk about any concerns you may have.
 Then I’ll find a comfortable place to sit or stand and just be with your animal friend, creating a peaceful, meditative space in which the energy can flow and do whatever it needs to do.
 I only touch the animal if I am guided to do so and the animal wants the contact.
 The animal does not have to sit still in order for the treatment to work; he or she is free to come closer, move away, move around, or even leave the room.
 Animals are much more tuned in to energy than we are; they know what they need.
 I allow approximately an hour, although this can vary.
 Most animals (and people) feel very relaxed and rejuvenated after a Reiki session.
+(See this blog post for more details on in-person Reiki sessions.)

 Because energy is not subject to time or space, we also have the option of distant sessions, in which I connect with the animal and send healing energy remotely.
-Afterward, we can communicate by phone or email.
+Afterward, you and I can communicate by phone or email.
 People have told me that their animal friends fell into a deep sleep during distant treatment or seemed particularly relaxed, yet aware.
 The way animals respond to Reiki — whether they’re in my lap or across the world — never ceases to amaze and humble me.

 Contact me about whichever option you choose, make a payment by clicking the appropriate button below, and we’ll set an appointment.